Flintshire: Geography

 Flintshire is a maritime county bounded to the north by the Dee estuary, to the east by Cheshire, to the west by Denbighshire and to the south by Wrexham County Borough.
 The coast along the Dee estuary is heavily developed by industry and the north coast much developed for tourism.
 The Clwydian Range occupies much of the west of the county.
 The highest point is Moel Famau (1,820 feet/554 metres).
-The chief towns are Buckley, Connah's Quay, Flint, Hawarden, Holywell, Mold, Queensferry, and Shotton.
+Notable towns include Buckley, Connah's Quay, Flint, Hawarden, Holywell, Mold, Queensferry, and Shotton.
 The main rivers are the Dee (the estuary of which forms much of the coast), and the River Alyn.

 Historic buildings and structures

 Railways

-Located on the North Wales Coast Line (Holyhead to Chester) with services run by Avanti West Coast and Transport for Wales specifically calling at Flintshire stations such as Flint and Shotton with an interchange at Shotton with the Borderlands Line, which links other Flintshire stations with the Liverpool area.
+Located on the North Wales Coast Line (Holyhead to Chester) with services run by Avanti West Coast and Transport for Wales specifically calling at Flintshire stations such as Flint and Shotton with an interchange at Shotton with the Borderlands Line, which links it and other Flintshire stations with the Liverpool area and Wrexham.

 Industry

 Parts of Flintshire have major manufacturing industries.
-Amongst these are an advanced Toyota plant that manufactures engines, UPM Shotton Paper, and Airbus UK, making the wings for the A330 and the A380 at Broughton.
+Amongst these are an advanced Toyota plant that manufactures engines, Eren Paper, and Airbus UK, making the wings for the A320, A330 and A350 aircraft at Broughton.

-There are daily flights of the Airbus Beluga transport aircraft of Airbus wings from Broughton for the smaller aircraft.
-The wings for the A380, which are too large to be transported by air, use a multi-modal transport using Flintshire's roads, the River Dee and the port of Mostyn, also in Flintshire.
+There are daily flights of the Airbus BelugaXL transport aircraft of Airbus wings from Broughton.

 Flintshire is also known for its internet companies, the largest and most well known being Moneysupermarket.com based in Ewloe.

 Flintshire included much of the North Wales Coalfield, with the last colliery at Point of Ayr closing in 1996.

 Flintshire is home to Shotwick Solar Park, currently the largest photovoltaic solar array in the UK.
 It was built in 2016 and covers 250 acres of the south western edge of the Wirral Peninsula near the village of Shotwick.
 It has a maximum generating capacity of 72.2 MW and is connected directly to the largest paper-mill in the UK, UPM Shotton Paper.

 Flintshire was home to a thriving steel industry with many of the local communities and homes being built around this sector.
 Steelmaking came to an end in 1980 with the loss of 6500 on one day.
 The Shotton Steelworks site, now owned by Tata Steel, continues to produce coated steel products, mainly for the construction industry.